redis/docs/content/develop/connect/clients/python/redis-py.md

 r.hget("person:2", "name") # Read from the cache
 ```

-Note that the client will also flush the cache automatically
+The client will also flush the cache automatically
 if any connection (including one from a connection pool)
 is disconnected.